mark99i/vesc-display-install/README.md

 Enjoy!

 ## Setting up parameters
-After the first launch, if you use Dual-ESC, you will have information about only one ESC.
-To configure the display of data from the second one, first determine its ESC-ID.
+After the first launch, if you use DualESC, you will have information about only one ESC, and the speed and some other parameters will not be displayed correctly.

-The ID of the locally connected ESC can be viewed by clicking on the `UART` label at the top, item `local controller id`.
+Make sure that the options `MotorCFG` -> `AdditionalInfo` are correctly set on the locally connected ESC: `MotorPoles`, `WheelDiameter`, `BatteryCells`, `BatteryCapacity`.

+Then load these settings from ESC via the `get configuration from vesc` option in the settings.
-The ID of the connected CAN ESC can be viewed in VescTool.
-After the ESC ID is known, go to the settings (the icon in the corner on the top left) and set the `esc_b_id` item
+The options of the same name in the settings and `esc_b_id` should be synchronized.

-After the correct configuration, you should see the parameter updates from both ESC.

-For the correct display of the speed, the operation of the "battery tracking" function, it is necessary to set the correct parameters of the `battery_mah`, `battery_cells`, `motor_magnets`, and `wheel_diameter` options.
-If these options are set correctly in ESC, you can get these parameters from the ESC `get battery and motor from vesc` button in settings (supports only fw version 5.02).
+If you use an unsupported VESC FW, the `get configuration from vesc` option will not work, the parameters will need to be set manually.

 ## Running in test mode via TCP
 If your ESC has a Bluetooth module, thanks to the support of the `vesc-uart` tcp transport, you can test the functionality without connecting to the ESC serial port.